 Dr. Stephen Resch is the Deputy Director of the Center for Health Decision Science and a Lecturer in the Department of Health Policy and Management.
-He serves as the co-director of the Decision Science Working Group at the Harvard University Initiative for Global Health, and Deputy Chair of the HSPH Comparative Effectiveness Research Initiative.
+He also serves as Deputy Chair of the HSPH Comparative Effectiveness Research Initiative.

 To compare the cost-effectiveness of hepatitis B virus (HBV) control strategies combining universal vaccination with hepatitis B immunoglobulin (HBIG) treatment for neonates of carrier mothers.